-- Indoor navigation systems must be scalable.
-That is to say at least the number of users, the size of the space and the frequency of position requests must be flexible.
-Otherwise the system will be overstrained quickly.
+- Indoor navigation systems should be scalable.
+That means that at least the number of users, the size of the location and the frequency of position requests must be flexible, otherwise the system will quickly become overloaded.

-- The system should be able to work intermodally - that is to say seamlessly inside and outside buildings
+- Systems should be able to work intermodally, i.e., work seamlessly inside and outside.

 - Most - but not all - indoor navigation systems require a smartphone app.
 Such an app for indoor navigation ideally offers the user many added values and is designed to be user-friendly.
 A feedback channel can also be set up to provide visitors with relevant information that takes their location into account.